raynoxu1337/ChaDE/README.md

 # ChaDevelopmentEnvironment

-Unlike most c++ IDE's this is not an IDE, this is CDE, short for Chad Development Environment, If "integrated" means spamming your system and $PATH with random incompatible things, the this one is not "integrated", but alot more "chad" because it doesnt create trash in your system, uses free and mostly open source software, supports GCC/Clang and has a WORKING package manager, that does not integrate to your $PATH like a virus and outputs nice .exe files for you friends to run on their Windows pc's.
+Unlike most c++ IDE's this is not an IDE, this is CDE, short for Chad Development Environment, If "integrated" means spamming your system and $PATH with random incompatible things, then this one is not "integrated", but alot more "chad" because it doesn't create trash in your system (except MSVC), uses free and mostly open source software(except MSVC), supports GCC/Clang and has a WORKING package manager, that does not integrate to your $PATH like a virus and outputs nice .exe files for your friends to run on their Windows pc's.
 Also it's great to share your c++ projects with your friends as they just need to download CDE.
 Your Linux/Os X friends will also appreciate this because we are building on GCC/Clang, so they can join the fun.

 TLDR: